murtazahh/K-nearest-Neighbors-Regressor-for-Red-wine-Quality-Prediction/README.md

 Clone the repository.
 Run the Jupyter notebook or Python script.
 Follow the tasks outlined in the notebook to set up, preprocess data, build, and evaluate the KNN regressor.

+For access to the code and dataset, please reach out to me at callmemurtazah@gmail.com